Riksrevisjonen/pioneeR/README.md

 ## License

 The pioneeR package as a whole is licensed under the GPLv3.
-See the [LICENSE](LICENSE) file for more details.